geospatialqueryapi/geospatialqueryapi-sdk/javascript/python-OpenAPI/docs/Acs5ProfilesValuesDP0301DP030016E.md

 # Acs5ProfilesValuesDP0301DP030016E

-EMPLOYMENT STATUS: Own children of the householder 6 to     17 years
+EMPLOYMENT STATUS: Own children of the householder 6 to to 17 years

 ## Properties
 Name | Type | Description | Notes